 Norton Anthologies, yeah

-― Indiana Morbs and the Curse of the Ivy League Chorister (Dr Morbius), Tuesday, 25 August 2009 15:09 (ten years ago) link
+― Indiana Morbs and the Curse of the Ivy League Chorister (Dr Morbius), Tuesday, 25 August 2009 15:09 (eleven years ago) link

 i have most of my lit class books and some linguistics stuff iirc